Gussak/ArxLaetansMod/README.md

 ___

-# __PULL request branches:__
+# __PULL Request Branches:__

 About 'PR_.*' branches at https://github.com/Gussak/ArxLibertatis:

 These branches are meant to create pull requests to main Arx Libertatis project.

-They may not be ready yet, may contain backup/untested commits, complicated code and loads of unecessary comments.
-They will all be merged into ForArxLaetansMod branch after they are working properly and will (probably) be required for new mods I create here.
+They may all be already merged into ForArxLaetansMod branch after they are working properly and will (probably) be required for new mods I create here.

 If you want you can improve them and/or also create a pull request at Arx Libertatis from these branches instead of me.

 Obs.: The wiki patches are at https://github.com/Gussak/ArxLaetansMod/tree/main/docs/WikiPatches (read them raw).

 Obs.: it was all compiled to c++20 on ubuntu22.04 with qtbase5-dev package.

-_READY (possibly) PR_.* BRANCHES_ (and commit messages):
+_These below are possibly ready.
+They were cleaned and prepared for a PR:_

 https://github.com/Gussak/ArxLibertatis/tree/PR_LogicalOperators2
 Logical Operators for "if" command